International Advisory Board

 James Gondi, Kenyans for Peace with Truth and Justice.
 He previously worked for the International Center for Transitional Justice Kenya office, Crisis Action, the Kenyan Section of the International Commission of Jurists (ICJ-Kenya) and the Presidency and Chambers of the International Criminal Court (ICC).
 He has published various articles on transitional justice as well as economic, social and cultural rights in regional journals.

-Priscilla Hayner is a co-founder of the International Center for Transitional Justice, and served as program director and then director of its Geneva office until 2010.
-She is the author of Unspeakable Truths, examining truth commissions globally (Routledge, 2001; 2nd edition forthcoming 2010).
+Priscilla Hayner is an Independent Consultant and leading expert on transitional justice.
+She was co-founder of the International Center for Transitional Justice, and served as program director and then director of its Geneva office until 2010.
+She is the author of Unspeakable Truths, examining truth commissions globally (Routledge, 2001; 2nd edition 2010).

 Neil Kritz is Senior Scholar in Residence at the United States Institute of Peace (USIP).
 Previously, he established and for 18 years directed USIP's Rule of Law Program.
 He is the editor of Transitional Justice: How Emerging Democracies Reckon with Former Regimes (3 vols, 1995).